 A nominee is a person (usually immediate relatives) who is bound to receive any benefits arising out of the policy in case something happens to the policyholder.
 This means that, if the policyholder has mentioned their spouse, parents or children as designated nominees, they will become the beneficial owners of the claim benefits.
 It is not mandatory to mention a nominee but the very purpose of purchasing a life insurance plan is to provide for your family in case of your untimely demise.
 Hence, mentioning a nominee in a life insurance policy is very important.
 In case of death of the policyholder, a mentioned nominee prevents any legal disputes and facilitates quicker claim settlement.
 You can mention a nominee any time during the policy tenure.

 A nominee is generally someone who is close to the policyholder.
 When registering a nominee, you are required to submit details and proof of relationship to the insurance company.
-If the nominee is a child, you will have to appoint a guardian/custodian as the claim benefits will only be given once the child reaches the age of 18 years.
+If the nominee is a child, you will have to appoint a guardian/custodian to whom the claim benefits will be given.

 You can also place successive nominations where the claim benefits are paid in a successive manner.
 Example, if the nominees are A & B, then the claim benefit will be given to A, in case of A’s death, the insurer will approach B. The order of succession is usually mentioned by the policyholder.
 Another option is that of multiple nominees where the amount is distributed equally.
 This is a suitable option in case you have many dependents.